mongock/flamingock-docs/site/v1/get-started/get-started.md

   /**
    This method is mandatory even when transactions are enabled.
    They are used in the undo operation and any other scenario where transactions are not an option.
-   However, note that when transactions are avialble and Mongock need to rollback, this method is ignored.
+   However, note that when transactions are avialble and Flamingock need to rollback, this method is ignored.
    **/
   @RollbackExecution
   public void rollback() {